What is Accessibility?

-Web Accessibility standards are in place for anyone who has a disability, regardless of the type of disability.
-It’s important to keep in mind that there are four categories of disability that are directly addressed and form the foundation for Web Accessibility Standards.
+Web content accessibility guidelines are in place for anyone who has a disability, regardless of the type of disability.
+It’s important to keep in mind that there are four categories of disability that are directly addressed and form the foundation for accessibility requirements.
 Those are:

-- Visual Disabilities – Those with visual disabilities possess a varied level of sight.
+Those with visual disabilities possess a varied level of sight.
 They are split into two categories depending on severity: Low vision and Total Blindness.
-WCAG web accessibility standards reveal how blind users access your website and how to tailor the User Interface and the content to their needs.
+WCAG 2.0 accessibility regulations reveal how blind users access your website.
+They also outline how to tailor the User Interface and content to their needs.

 What are Web Accessibility Standards?

-Back in 1998, the W3C published the first Web Content Accessibility Guidelines, a set of Web Accessibility Standards that highlighted the best practices for creating content for the web.
+Back in 1998, the W3C published the first Web Content Accessibility Guidelines.
+A set of web content accessibility requirements that highlighted the best practices for creating online content.
 This has been amended to reflect the changes that have occurred since then.
 You can read A Simple Guide to the Expected Outcomes of WCAG 2.0 and the changes made recently to accommodate the huge shift toward mobile devices in WCAG 2.1 Changes Explained.

 Why should anyone be denied access to digital services simply because they require assistive technology?
 Would you stop someone wearing glasses from entering your store?
 No. So why are you missing out on the online spend of millions?

-The morality of not being accessible is partly covered above, but do you want to be the organisation who isn’t tailoring your digital services to those with access issues?
-It is your responsibility to be able to offer your digital information and services to everyone.
+The morality of not being accessible is partly covered above.
+Do you want to be the organisation that isn’t tailoring your digital services to those with access issues?
+It is your responsibility to be able to meet the needs of everyone with your digital information and services.
 Accessibility is not ‘special treatment’ it’s equal treatment.

 Even if you’re not an international organisation, the UK’s disabled spending power is thought to be as much as £11.75 billion.
 This is around 10% of the total UK online spend in a year.
 This is a considerable loss of profits.

-Web Accessibility Standards have set the bar for legal requirements, in recent years, with a number of laws across the world referring to the WCAG standards and highlighting that you must be compliant with these standards.
+Web Accessibility Standards have set the bar for accessibility regulations.
+With a number of laws across the world referring to the WCAG 2.0 standards.

-By discriminating against those with disabilities, you are also in breach of other wider legislation such as the Equalities Act 2010, Disability Discrimination Act and the Human Rights Act which collectively highlight that discrimination against any person is not permitted and that everyone should have equal rights to information regardless of their ability.
+By discriminating against those with disabilities, you are also in breach of other wider legislation such as the Equalities Act 2010, Disability Discrimination Act and the Human Rights Act.
+These collectively highlight that discrimination against any person is not permitted and that everyone should have equal rights to information regardless of their ability.

-We understand that it can feel like a minefield when you are faced with making global changes to your website, especially when it affects other workflows and departments.
-You can make some small changes to the way you edit your website which will make all the difference.
+We understand that it can feel like a minefield when you are faced with making global changes to your website.
+Updating a site that it is suitable for screen readers, voice navigation, one-handed keyboards and other access tools can feel like a huge challenge.
+However, you can start with small changes to the way you edit your website which will make a big difference.
 You can make small incremental changes that will have a positive impact.

-If your organisation needs assistance in becoming accessible and you want to know more about Web Accessibility Standards, we would love to help.
+If your organisation needs assistance in becoming accessible we would love to help.
 Get in touch with us today to find out exactly how we can help you.